 There are 3 different types of entries for the Table of Content.

-The initial page is the homepage or the root of your documentation and basically works as the master of all the pages of your documentation.
+The initial page is the homepage or the root of your documentation and basically works as the main node of all the pages of your documentation.

-A page has a title, an optional description on the top of the editor.
-You can then write and add any kind of content to it.
+A page has a title, an optional description, and a content area where you can write and add any kind of content.

-You can nest pages by dragging and dropping a page below an other.
-The children of a page will be hidden but can be collapsed.
+You can nest pages by dragging and dropping a page below an other in the table of contents.

-Groups are created to bring pages together and for you to create "sections" of pages dealing with the same subject.
+Page groups are created to bring pages together and for you to create sections of pages dealing with similar subjects.

 These entries are external links and do not have any content in the editor.
-Their main function is to link to external websites.
+Their main function is to link to external sites or resources.